pmavros/shimmer_lsl_streamer/README.md

 _I don't like/have Matlab, are there any other options I can use for my experiment?_

 Yes!
-[https://github.com/ryohajika](@ryohajika) has written a similar application based on Java [https://github.com/ryohajika/ShimmerProjectECL](ShimmerProjectECL) – but I have not tested it.
+[@ryohajika](https://github.com/ryohajika) has written a similar application called [ShimmerProjectECL](https://github.com/ryohajika/ShimmerProjectECL) which requires Java + Eclipse; I have not tested it.

 # Disclaimer
 Not related with the company that makes Shimmer devices.